MLA Works CitedMLA Works Cited

 How to Create a Hanging Indent

-The sources must be listed in a hanging indent with the first line of each source begins at the left margin and any second and subsequent line is indented.
+The sources must be listed in a hanging indent with the first line of each source beginning at the left margin and any second and subsequent line is indented.
 There is a tool for creating a hanging indent in Word.
 Type in your sources according to the MLA format for that source explained below and alphabetize them.
 Just left align and hit the Enter key at the end of each source.
 Then, highlight the list and click Paragraph/Special and scroll to Hanging indent.
 Click OK.

 If you are using Google docs, you may have to set the hanging indent with the pointers in the ruler to adjust the indentation.

-See links to the Sample Works Cited pages in Related Pages on the right sidebar
+See links to the Sample Works Cited pages in Related Pages on the right sidebar.

 How do I list a Works Cited source?